widgetbot-io/documentation/embed/crate/tutorial.md

 ## Getting Started

-**To get started with Crate, send `??crate` in your server.** You should run it in the channel you want to show as default on your website.
+**To get started with Crate, use `/crate` in your server.** You should run it in the channel you want to show as default on your website.
 (Note that users can switch between the public channels in the sidebar).
 WidgetBot should send code that looks like this:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@widgetbot/crate@3" async defer>